 The Empire State Building opened on July 20th and had announced plans beforehand to prevent visitors from having to touch anything on their way up to the observation deck, whether it’s an elevator button or a door handle.
 Once some attractions are open, we will be sure to visit them and keep you updated.
 Certain boat tours such as sailing tours are back already.

 Broadway will remain closed until the end of the year.
 Sports events are largely canceled and may soon turn into so-called ghost games without an audience.
 The NBA will end its season sticking to games in Disney World Orlando without an audience during the games.
 What to expect from the new season beginning in October is yet still unclear.
 Baseball will return by the end of July.
 Unfortunately, no fans will be allowed to watch the games inside the stadium.
+By mid-September, the latest, most NYC museums will be open to the public again.
+All institutions will run on low capacity, but New York is beyond excited to have their beloved museums return back to life.

 Will we be required to wear masks in NYC?